aryounce/dotfiles/README.md

 > [!NOTE]
 > This repo is a work in progress.
 Currently I'm merging many years worth of
-> dot files into a unified, macOS and Linux compatible setof configurations.
+> dot files into a unified, macOS and Linux compatible set of configurations.

 *Partially* annotated configuration files for the bash shell and other utilities that work on macOS and Linux.